spielwitz/vega/README.md

 VEGA is a turn-based strategy game for 2 to 6 people in an 80s retro design.
 Whoever conquers the most planets with their spaceships wins the game.
 Play individually or in teams.
 Strategic thinking, diplomatic skills and a little luck are required.
 That's why VEGA is most fun in a friendly group of at least four players.
 There are no computer opponents, nor are there any graphic or sound effects.

 There are various types of spaceships with special abilities at your disposal.
-You can expand your planets to increase production capacity and combat strength.
+You can improve your planets to increase production capacity and combat strength.

 You can play VEGA in different ways: